aportela/db-wrapper/README.md

 ## Limitations

-At this time only SQLite is supported.
+At this time only SQLite, MariaDB/MySQL, PostgreSQL adapters are supported.

 # install